On this page

 TLDR

-• Flag Enums use the [Flags] attribute and bitwise operations to effectively manage combinations of multiple states.
+• Flag Enums use the [Flags] attribute and bitwise operations to effectively handle combinations of multiple states.

-• It is recommended to use the HasFlag method for state checking to improve code readability.
+• It is recommended to use the HasFlag method to check states, as its semantics are clearer than bitwise operations.

 Definition and Design Guidelines for Flag Enums

-When to encounter this issue: When you need to define a set of enums that support multiple state combinations, and you want the code to have high readability and extensibility.
+When do you encounter this problem: When you need to define a set of states that can exist simultaneously and want to explicitly express these combinations through code.

 csharp